qiyunzhu/woltka/doc/perform.md

 Rules of thumb:

 - Woltka's runtime is **linear** (_O_(_n_)) vs. the size of the input alignments, plus a small, constant overhead of reading the database.
-- Woltka's memory consumption is **constant**.
-It is only determined by the size of the database, but is independent from the input alignments.
+- Woltka's memory consumption is determined by 1) the size of the reference database, and 2) the complexity of the microbiome communities (i.e., the size of the feature table).
+It is independent from the size of the input alignments.
 - Woltka analyses are I/O-intensive.
 Performance of disk and memory matter.
 - Woltka works the best with **two threads**: one for decompression and the other for classification.
-- Coordinates-based classification takes several folds more time than simple classification.
+- Coordinates-based functional analysis takes several folds more time than simple structural analysis.

-For the Web of Life ([WoL](https://biocore.github.io/wol/)) database, which includes 10,575 genomes, the memory consumption is **~120 MB** for taxonomic classification, and **~22 GB** for gene coordinates-based functional classification.
+For the Web of Life ([WoL](https://biocore.github.io/wol/)) database, which includes 10,575 genomes, the memory consumption is **<128 MB** for structural classification, and **<16 GB** for coordinates-based functional classification.

 ## Benchmarks on a typical dataset

-**TL;DR**: It takes 1 hr (taxonomic classification) or 4.5 hr (coordinates-based functional classification) For every 40 GB gzipped SAM files.
+**TL;DR**: It takes 10 min (structural analysis) or 1 hr (coordinates-based functional analysis) For every 10 GB gzipped SAM files.

 In this example, we started with the [CAMI](https://data.cami-challenge.org/) high complexity toy dataset, which contains 5 samples with 15 Gbp HiSeq sequencing data each.
-We aligned them using the [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) aligner through [SHOGUN](https://github.com/knights-lab/SHOGUN), against the Web of Life ([WoL](https://biocore.github.io/wol/)) database.
+We aligned them using the [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) following the [SHOGUN](align.md#the-shogun-protocol) protocol against the Web of Life ([WoL](wol.md)) database.
 This step generates up to 16 high-score alignments (matches) for each query sequence.

 The five resulting alignment files (SAM format, gzipped) total **38.6 GB** in size.
 They include **1.05 billion** alignments (lines), with 501 million unique query sequences.
 They were stored in a hard disk drive (59,000 rpm, SATA 3).
 The test was performed on with a Xeon E3-1230 v3 CPU (Haswell microarchitecture) and 32 GB DDR3 memory.
-The software environment was Ubuntu 20.04 plus Python 3.10.
+The software environment was Ubuntu 20.04 with Python 3.10.

 Here are the benchmarks of multiple typical Woltka analyses:

 Analysis | Runtime | Memory
 --- | ---: | ---:
+Just decompress; don't run Woltka | 21:48 | 1.824 MB
+_Structural analysis_
 Operational genomic unit ([OGU](ogu.md)) | 34:39 | 108.4 MB
 Free-rank taxonomic classification | 40:07 | 115.1 MB
-Taxonomic classification at genus | 35:49 | 113.4 MB
+Classification at genus level | 35:49 | 113.4 MB
-Taxonomic classification at genus, while writing gzipped read maps | 51:59 | 113.0 MB Taxonomic classification at three ranks: phylum, genus and species | 52.01 | 115.4 MB Matching reads with genes | 4:08:53 | 7.745 GB
+Classification at genus and export gzipped read maps | 51:59 | 113.0 MB
+Classification at phylum, genus and species | 52.01 | 115.4 MB
+_Functional analysis_
+Simple read-gene matching | 4:08:53 | 7.745 GB
-Matching reads with genes, reporting RPK | 4:16:31 | 11.99 GB
+Simple read-gene matching, reporting RPK | 4:16:31 | 11.99 GB
 Functional profiling at UniRef entry, then GO process | 4:24:49 | 14.92 GB
+_Experimental_
+Simple read-gene matching, with Numba acceleration | 1:55:40 | 5.066 GB

 ## Tips for efficient computing